joepv/joepv.github.io/_posts/2026-02-06-hc3-door-window-sensor.md

 This QuickApp is provided free and my website is ad-free.
 If you are an installer or deploy this for clients, supporting the project with a donation is strongly encouraged.
 [You can donate here 🔗](https://docs.joepverhaeg.nl/donate)

 ⬇️ **Download**<br />
-You can find the [Window/Door Notifier QuickApp](https://marketplace.fibaro.com/items/door-window-notifier) in the [FIBARO Marketplace](https://marketplace.fibaro.com/items/door-window-notifier).
+You can find the Window/Door Notifier QuickApp in on my [GitHub Account](https://github.com/joepv/fibaro/raw/refs/heads/master/quickapps/Door_Window_Notifier_v1.0.zip).